jjensn/MiThings/README.md

 #### Installation instructions are here:
 #####https://github.com/cloudsyjared/SmartThings-MiLight/blob/master/INSTALL.md

-**IMPORTANT**: The cloud API I built is in ALPHA phase.
-It is not production ready yet.
-I will be upgrading the code as time permits to add things like authentication, state saving, and other features.
-It also may crash, since I've only tested it with one MiLight bridge (mine).
-Don't expect much.
-If you want to contribute to this project, I need help with the SmartThings code.
-The source is available on the github repo.
-Please fork it and submit a pull request when ready.

 Bug reports: Please submit on Github, the logs, and what version of the device code you are using.